Understanding the Benefits and Risks of Deionized (DI) Water

 Risk of Toxic Metals

 If you get your deionized water from the tap, you may be at risk of toxic metal contamination.
-Deionized water is more susceptible to attracting metals found in the plumbs versus mineralized water because it is a less stable form of water.
+Because it is less stable, deionized water is more susceptible to attracting metals found in the plums than mineralized water.

 Regular water contains magnesium and calcium, which helps prevent toxic substances in the drinking water, and this can’t be found in deionized water.
-Calcium and magnesium stabilize the water and act as antitoxic substances in it.
+Calcium and magnesium stabilize the water and act as antitoxic substances.

-Eat a well-balanced meal or take dietary supplements like multivitamins to replenish the lost ions found in water once you decide to take the deionized water.
+Eat a well-balanced meal or take dietary supplements, such as multivitamins, to replenish the lost ions in water after drinking deionized water.

 Conclusion

-In sum, although you can drink deionized water, always remember that not all are suitable for public consumption, according to the Illinois Department of Physics.
-This is because the deionized water found in the laboratory and big manufacturing companies contains specialized resins that remove the ions.
-As such, these resins can have harmful effects on your body.
+This is because the water in laboratories and large manufacturing companies contains specialized resins that remove the ions.
+These resins can have harmful effects on the body.

-If you are planning to install a water filter that can produce deionized water, always make sure that you talk with an expert and orient yourselves with the pros and cons of this type of water.← Older Post Newer Post →
+If you plan to install a water filter that produces deionized water, always consult an expert and learn about the pros and cons of this type of water.